 Asset Protection Lawyer Wethersfield, CT

 If a person dies and they did not have a will, this is referred to as intestate.
-This means that their estate will need to go through the probate process and all decisions on how that estate will be distributed will be made by the court overseeing the probate process per the laws of the state the deceased person lived in at their time of time.
+This means that their estate will need to go through the probate process.
+All decisions on how that estate will be distributed will be made by the court per the laws of the state the deceased person lived in.

 Although each state has their laws that address this issue, in general, the estate will be distributed as follows.
 For more detailed information regarding your situation, call our office to speak with a Wethersfield, CT asset protection lawyer

 If the decedent was married: